anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Data That Show Lockdowns and Mask Mandates are Futile.md

 ## Returning to normal life

 The data have spoken, and we are long overdue for a return to normal life, not some dystopian, Covidian "new normal" where strangers are faceless pathogens, gatherings are limited to 20 people, and the elderly are expected to die alone in nursing homes.
 Normal lives include things that give it meaning, like musicals, concerts, professional sporting events, large family gatherings and celebrations, traveling the world, going to comedy shows, and so much more.
-All these things technically still exist, but only as shadows in Plato's cave.
+These things now exist only as Platonic shadows.